 Whether you’re considering an apartment, house or unit, there are a range of benefits to purchasing an established property, with the key benefit being that you can move tenants in straight away and start earning rental income sooner.
 Because they’re generally also located in more established suburbs, it’s likely they’ll also generate more capital growth.
 However, the downside to purchasing an older property is the need for more ongoing maintenance which as the owner, you will be liable for.

-On the other hand, there can also be a range of benefits to buying a new property like an off-the-plan apartment, or a house and land package like these home builders in Melbourne offer.
+On the other hand, there can also be a range of benefits to buying a new property like an off-the-plan apartment, or a house and land package.
 Because every element of the property is brand new, it’s unlikely the property will require a lot of maintenance and it should be relatively easy to attract tenants.
 When you build in a new or emerging suburb, the property may also come with a more attractive price tag compared to some expensive city markets, and depending where you’re building, may also come with a range of tax benefits and incentives which are well worth investigating.

 Ultimately, whatever type of property you’re looking at, with a little research and some careful consideration your property investment journey could prove to be the smartest move you ever make!